 If you're diy-ing your sloping garden, consider laying a gravel path.
 However, the process will be a little different from an ordinary gravel path.
 You'll want to prevent your gravel sliding downwards as much as possible; there are three main ways to try and achieve this:

 - Use self-binding gravel which should stay more compact.
-Find out how to choose the best gravel for your garden;

 - Use gravel stabilisation grids underneath your path;